philiplb/Valdi/docs/manual/validators.rst

 collection
 ^^^^^^^^^^

-Validator to check an array value fulfilling another validator having a single rule.
+Validator to check an array value fulfilling another validator having a ruleset.

 **Attention**: The error result of this validator is not just a string, but an array with each failed array index.
 Example: